KICHIMURAWASHUU/KICHIMURAWASHUU/README.md

 Jayro 21 HeHim (sometimes she is fine too)
 <p align="center"

 Don't involve me in proship discourse, I'm anti-harassment and I live outside of the internet enough to not care whether user874828 ships todocest or not.
+I like some problematic media like TCOAAL and BTD though.
 <p align="center"